 Panama National Geographic Adventure Map #ad - Map scale = 1:475, 000 & 1:165, 000sheet Size = 37.
 75" x 25.
 5"folded Size = 4.
 25" x 9.
 25" simon Schuster.
 Waterproof • tear-resistant • travel mapdesigned for the needs of adventure travelers, with expertly researched background information, covering the entire country, National Geographic's Panama Adventure Map is the most comprehensive map available, travel tips and descriptions of popular destinations.

 A user-friendly index of selected towns and protected areas, nature and forest reserves, wetlands and wildlife areas, including National Parks, will help you select areas to explore.

-Panama Canal by Cruise Ship: The Complete Guide to Cruising the Panama Canal Ocean Cruise GuidesOcean Cruise Guides - Graphic Arts Books.
+Panama Canal by Cruise Ship: The Complete Guide to Cruising the Panama Canal Ocean Cruise GuidesOcean Cruise Guides #ad - Panama Canal by Cruise Ship: The Complete Guide to Cruising the Panama Canal Ocean Cruise Guides #ad - Graphic Arts Books.
 Detail and maps on all the ports and attractions plus a huge pull-out map of the entire Panama Canal.
 New expanded sections on both Panama and Caribbean ports plus all the history and archival photographs to take you through the construction of the canal.
 One of the world's greatest engineering feats, the Panama Canal has become one of the world's most popular cruise itineraries and our new edition gives insight to this exciting destination.

 Simon Schuster.
 F you are planning a cruise to Panama Canal, be sure to learn about the fascinating back story of how both the country and canal came to be.
 Used book in Good Condition.